CyberPunkMetalHead/cryptocurrency-machine-learning-prediction-algo-trading/README.md

 #### Missing features
 This is just a quick proof of concept and could be fleshed out.
 I may add some more functionality in the future, but if you want to contribute by making a pull request here are some features that you can add to the tool:

- - Creates and updates a log file.
-All the logs are currently dumped in the console.
  - Creating models for the Binance Kline response, to avoid converting / casting.
- - Create a config file where the API keys and trade amount can live.